rclone/rclone/docs/content/internetarchive.md

 - `old_version`
 - `viruscheck`

-Trying to set values to these keys results in a fatal error.
+Trying to set values to these keys is ignored with a warning.
 Only setting `mtime` is an exception.
 Doing so make it the identical behavior as setting ModTime.

 rclone reserves all the keys starting with `rclone-`.
 Setting value for these keys will give you warnings, but values are set according to request.